icopy-site/awesome/docs/awesome/awesome-computercraft.md

 ### Tools

+- [BIMG-Generator](https://github.com/MasonGulu/BIMG-Generator) - A Java program to convert images to the BIMG format.
 - [cc-tstl-template](https://github.com/MCJack123/cc-tstl-template) -  A template for the TypeScriptToLua compiler that allows writing ComputerCraft programs in TypeScript.
 - [sanjuuni](https://github.com/MCJack123/sanjuuni) -  A program to quickly convert image and video files into various formats for playback and streaming in ComputerCraft.

-### Economy

-- [KristForge](https://github.com/tmpim/kristforge) -  A miner for the Krist virtual currency.
-- [Krist Server](https://github.com/tmpim/Krist) -  A virtual currency intended for use with CC and CC:T.
-- [KristWeb2](https://github.com/tmpim/KristWeb2) -  A web wallet for Krist, written in React.

 ## Literature
 ### Essays